Battle of Jajau: Background and preparations

 Bahadur Shah sent a letter to Azam Shah asking him to be content with Southern India, the part of India which had been willed to him by their father Aurangzeb.
 He also wrote that, if he was not happy with his part, then he was ready to give him the territories of Gujarat and Ajmer.
-He added that, if Azam Shah was not satisfied with this offer, he would have to use the "sword to decide" the monarch of the kingdom.
+He added that, if Azam Shah was not satisfied with this offer, he would have to use the "sword to decide" the monarch of the empire.
 In his reply, Azam wrote: My share is from the floor to the roof of the house.
 Yours is from the roof to the firmament.

 Conflict

 Realising that a battle could not be avoided, Bahadur Shah I marched towards Agra, having decided to fight a battle at Dholpur (34 miles from the city).
 Under his command, prince Azim-ush-Shan was dispatched with 80,000 horsemen, with 11 crore rupees that he had collected from Bengal, where he was the governor.
 He was ordered to capture the forts in Chambal (one mile from Dholpur).